 Mexican National Sentenced for Illegal Reentry After Deportation

-BOSTON - A Mexican national was sentenced today in federal court in Boston for illegally reentering the United States after being deported.
+BOSTON – A Mexican national was sentenced today in federal court in Worcester for illegally reentering the United States after having been previously deported.

 Oscar Conrado Ureiro Romero, 23, a Mexican national residing in Worcester, pleaded guilty to one count of unlawful reentry of a deported alien before U.S. District Court Judge Timothy S. Hillman, who sentenced Ureiro Romero to time served.
 Ureiro Romero will be subject to deportation.

 Ureiro Romero was deported twice in April 2013.
 In May 2017, federal agents discovered Ureiro Romero in Worcester and determined him to be illegally present in the United States.

 Acting United States Attorney William D. Weinreb; Matthew J. Etre, Special Agent in Charge of Homeland Security Investigations in Boston; and Colonel Richard D. McKeon, Superintendent of the Massachusetts State Police, made the announcement today.
 Assistant U.S. Attorney Mark J. Grady of Weinreb’s Worcester Branch Office prosecuted the case.